iorodeo/potentiostat/software/python/potentiostat/docs/getting_started.rst

 =======================
 On Linux you may want to give non-root users permission to use the teensy device.
-This can be done by adding the `49-teensy.rules`_ file to the /etc/udev/rules.d directory and reloading the rules using udevadm to reload the rules for udev.
+This can be done by adding the `49-teensy.rules`_ file to the /etc/udev/rules.d directory and reloading the rules using udevadm.

 Copy to /etc/udev/rules.d as follows